 The biology facilities are located in Grantham Hall with laboratories for biology and anatomy and physiology.
 Located at B.I.L.
 Hill is a natural field site that contains both woodland and wetland environments.

-Bachelor of Science in Biology Requirements:
+Bachelor of Science - Biology Program Goals